"Now Listen to Me..."

 1972's The Getaway, is not nearly as meaningful or resonant as some of Sam Peckinpah's earlier films; still, as a genre piece, it punches solidly above its pay grade.
 The Getaway recommended here, will ensue Thursday, July 26 at 7pm PST.

 Next on my list of films to watch is King Kong (1933), who's scheduled to make his grand entrance on Saturday, July 28 at 9am PST.
-I have reviewed this film with a focus on its musical score here.
+I have reviewed this motion picture with a focus on its musical score here.

 This will be a really bad day for anyone who encounters Them! (the giant mutant ants that is).
 The motion picture, however, is an exhilarating creature feature, previously reviewed here.
 Them! will march on TCM Monday, July 30 at 5pm PST.